Conformal gravity: light deflection revisited and the galactic rotation curve failure: Symmetries, Superpotential, and Conserved Quantities

 \eeq

-This $\hat Q$ diverges for $r\arr+\infty$, unless one sets $\la=0$ (which corresponds to no Gauss-Bonnet term, which is the prescription in \cite{FatibeneAugmented2005}) or $\ga=0$ and $k=0$.
-Let us stress that $\la=-3\al$ is quite an usual choice in the current literature.
+$\hat Q$ diverges for $r\arr+\infty$, unless one sets $\la=0$ (which corresponds to no Gauss-Bonnet term, which is the prescription in \cite{FatibeneAugmented2005}) or $\ga=0$ (and $k=0$).
+In passing, we note that $\la=-3\al$ is quite an usual choice in the current literature.
 Thus, when it makes sense, the simple integral of the superpotential specialises to the AVP prescription.